Vendor Indemnification Obligations: What's Market in SaaS, Software, and IT Contracts?

-Indemnification Obligations
+Vendor Indemnification Obligations

-Vendor indemnification obligations are one of the most negotiated terms in contracting, and play a huge role in the contracting process, particularly when there is substantial risk involved for the customer.
-Black’s Law Dictionary states that to indemnify is “To save harmless; to secure against loss or damage; to give a security for the reimbursement of a person in case of an anticipated loss falling upon him.
-Also, to make good; to compensate; to make reimbursement to one of a loss already incurred by him.”
-In short, vendor indemnification protects the indemnified party against claims for damages.
-The most common indemnification provision protects the indemnified party against claims brought by third parties.
+Vendor indemnification obligations are one of the most negotiated terms in contracting and play a huge role in the contracting process, particularly when there is substantial risk involved for the customer.
+Black’s Law Dictionary states that to indemnify is “To save harmless; to secure against loss or damage; to give a security for the reimbursement of a person in case of an anticipated loss falling upon him.”

 Vendor’s indemnity obligations provide vital protection for customers against harms not caused by the customer.
-When a vendor promises to provide a certain specific service/good, the service will contain predetermined functions, responsibilities and tasks.
-It is important that these functions, responsibilities and tasks are clearly defined and do not put the customer at risk of claims by third parties.
+These vendor obligations must be clearly defined to avoid exposure.
+When a vendor promises to provide a certain specific service/good, the service will contain predetermined functions, responsibilities, and tasks.

-Let’s say, for example, a vendor is providing services to the customer, when it is discovered that the services are infringing on an intellectual property (“IP”) right of a third party.
+Let’s say, for example, a vendor is providing services to the customer when it is discovered that the services are infringing on an intellectual property (“IP”) right of a third party.
 As a result, the customer is sued by that third party, who claims that the solution the customer is using infringes on their IP.
-Fortunately for the customer, the contract they have with the vendor has a clause indicating that the vendor will indemnify the customer for any claim of third party IP infringement.
-As a result, the customer is protected against losses incurred as a result of the claim by the third party.

-As described in the above example, the vendor is on the hook for any losses they may incur as a result of the claim by the third party.
-However, there are nuances to this deal.
-In the above example, the vendor is only obligated to indemnify the customer, not defend them.
-As such, the customer is still responsible for defending the claim, and once a judgment is reached, the customer may then approach the vendor to recoup any losses.
-If the vendor had instead agreed to not only indemnify, but also defend the customer, then the responsibility of defending the suit, and bearing the costs, shifts from the customer to the vendor.
+If the vendor had instead agreed to not only indemnify, but also defend the customer, then the responsibility of defending the suit, and bearing the costs would shift from the customer to the vendor.
 It is important to understand these distinctions during a contract negotiation, as they determine the responsibilities of the parties.

 Vendor v.
 Customer v.
 Negotiated Contracts

 If vendor indemnification is crucial, does it appear in contracts at a proportionally high rate?
-We reviewed 572 vendor forms, 100 customer forms, and 79 negotiated contracts in order to provide the most comprehensive overview of the answer to this question.
+We analyzed 572 vendor forms, 100 customer forms, and 79 negotiated contracts in order to provide the most comprehensive overview of the answer to this question.

-The data we’ve gathered reinforces some conventional wisdom surrounding indemnification obligations, but also explores the dichotomy between customers and vendors, and how they compromise throughout negotiations.
+The data we’ve gathered reinforces some conventional wisdom surrounding indemnification obligations but also explores the dichotomy between customers and vendors and how they compromise throughout negotiations.

 What Vendors Offer (577 vendor forms)